-University leadership is actively developing a plan to return to campus while keeping the safety, security and wellbeing of the University community at the forefront of every decision.
-This plan will include a phased return for employees that will begin in June and a student return for the fall semester.
+University leadership has developed a plan to return to campus while keeping the safety, security and wellbeing of the University community at the forefront of every decision.
+This plan includes a phased return for employees that will begin in June and a student return for the fall semester.

 The Florida Board of Governors provided a blueprint for all State University System institutions to utilize in developing their reopening university campuses framework that will be presented to the Board of Governors on June 23.

 President Saunders established and assigned subcommittees to focus on specific areas to form the Fall 2020 return to campus framework.
 These subcommittees are focused on specific key areas, aligned with the Board of Governors’ Blueprint.

 To view a list of the Return to Campus Task Force and subcommittees, please visit uwf.edu/taskforce.